 - Humidifier: CPAP and BiPAP therapies require humidified air.
 Humidifiers perform this function using distilled water that is stored in a tank before it is supplied to the machine’s user.
 Humidifiers may be built-in or external, and some CPAP and BiPAP machines neither come with nor utilize a humidifier.
 The water tank generally holds between 300 and 450 milliliters, depending on the model.

 - Air filter: To further purify the air, a filter collects dust and other allergens as the generator sucks in air from the outside.
 Air filters are replaceable, and should be swapped out on a regular basis to ensure the air is contaminant-free.

 - Connective hose: The connective hose links the generator box to the mask, where it attaches to the elbow port.
 The hose is usually made from transparent plastic, and measures between five and six feet long.

-To operate a CPAP machine, follow this six-step process:
+To operate a CPAP or BiPAP machine, follow this six-step process:

 All nasal CPAP masks are different, but they generally feature the following components:

 - Frame: This is the ‘mask’ component that seals around the nose and supplies oxygen to the nasal passages.

 - Cushion: To improve comfort and help alleviate pressure, nasal CPAP masks feature thin membranes along the edges of the frame.
 Most mask cushions are made from silicone, but this component may also be made of gel, foam, or cloth.
 The cushion is usually replaceable, and should be swapped out every few months; Medicare allows recipients to replace their CPAP mask cushion every three months.